alexverboon/Hunting-Queries-Detection-Rules/Defender For Endpoint/MDE-ConnectivityType.md

 ### Microsoft Sentinel

-The attribute ***ConnectivityType*** is currently not synched throuhg the Microosft Defender XDR Data connector in Sentinel, therefore the query cannot be executed there currently.
+The attribute ***ConnectivityType*** is currently not synched by the Microosft Defender XDR Data connector in Sentinel, therefore the query cannot be executed there currently.